 - Telephone: 01768 817 817

-Assistance will be provided if customers need help in gaining access to any of these methods of contact.
+We will provide assistance if customers need help in gaining access to any of these methods of contact.

-A written or emailed complaint will be acknowledged within five working days.
-A complaint may not be accepted if it is believed to be vexatious, repetitious or is inappropriate in any other respect.
+We will acknowledge a written or emailed complaint within five working days.
+We may not accepted a complaint if it is believed to be vexatious, repetitious, or is inappropriate in any other respect.

 Complaints about Councillors

-For information on making a complaint about a District Councillor or Parish Councillors for Eden District see standards of conduct in local government.
+See standards of conduct in local government for information on making a complaint about a District Councillor, or Parish Councillor for Eden District.